mupq/pqm4/README.md

    Many schemes submitted to NIST use SHA-3, SHAKE or cSHAKE for hashing.
    This is why **pqm4** comes with highly optimized Keccak code that is accessible from all KEM and signature implementations.
-   Functions from the FIPS202 standard (and related publication SP 800-185) are defined in `mupq/common/fips202.h` as follows:
+   Functions from the FIPS202 standard are defined in `mupq/common/fips202.h` as follows:

    ```c
   void shake128_absorb(shake128ctx *state, const uint8_t *input, size_t inlen);
   void shake128_squeezeblocks(uint8_t *output, size_t nblocks, shake128ctx *state);